WormBase/db-migration/docs/source/glossary.rst

    :sorted:

    `azanium`
-     The name of this software package.
+     The name of the command (and software) used to perform the database migration.

    `azanium run`
       The :term:`azanium` sub-command that enables one to run steps of